-In addition to his administrative responsibilities, Theobald holds a professorship in education finance.
-His research interests in the appropriate role of decentralization in educational financing and in modeling educational labor markets are reflected in more than $1.5 million in funded research, numerous books and book chapters, dozens of articles published in professional journals, and nearly 50 policy reports for state governments across the United States.
-At Indiana University, Dr. Theobald directed a research center that assisted state governments in Ohio, Michigan, Indiana, Iowa, and Washington in devising education funding processes that equitably facilitated academic excellence.
-In addition, Theobald was a three-time winner of IU's Teaching Excellence Recognition Award.
+In addition to his duties as president at Temple, Theobald holds a professorship in education finance and is teaching a class on organizational change for 25 freshman students.
+The unique course is designed to build a core of Temple campus leaders.
+His research interests in the appropriate role of decentralization in educational financing and in modeling educational labor markets are reflected in more than $1.5 million in funded research, numerous books and book chapters, dozens of articles published in professional journals and nearly 50 policy reports for various state governments.
+At IU, Theobald directed a research center that helped states create education funding processes that equitably facilitated academic excellence.
+Theobald was a three-time winner of IU's Teaching Excellence Recognition Award.

-Theobald is a past-president of the American Education Finance Association, winning the association's Jean Flanigan Award for the outstanding dissertation in the study of educational finance in 1990.
-In 1995, the University Council for Educational Administration presented Theobald with the Jack A. Culbertson Award as the professor who, in the first seven years of his or her career, made the most outstanding contribution to the profession.
+Theobald is a past president of the American Education Finance Association, winning its Jean Flanigan Award.
+In 1995, the University Council for Educational Administration presented Theobald with the Jack A. Culbertson Award.
 In 2003, Theobald was presented the Distinguished Graduate Award by the College of Education at the University of Washington.

 A native of Peoria, Illinois, Theobald had planned to enter an electrician’s apprenticeship after high school.
-However, donors to Trinity College in Connecticut made it possible for him to attend college and Theobald earned a bachelor’s degree in 1978.
-After a short stint in the corporate world, Theobald began his education career as a secondary school mathematics teacher in the State of Washington, where he also coached baseball.
+However, donors to Trinity College in Connecticut made it possible for him to pursue higher education, and Theobald earned a bachelor’s degree there in 1978.
+After a short period in the corporate world, Theobald began his education career as a secondary school mathematics teacher in the state of Washington, where he also coached baseball.
 He subsequently served as both an assistant professor and an associate professor at the University of Washington, where he earned a doctoral degree in educational finance in 1988.